 Our sub-state model uses county level data combined into regional aggregates, with selected variables from our Indiana state model (IMI) as exogenous variables.
 Here we present a regional breakdown based on the state’s larger metropolitan statistical areas (MSAs).

-For 2015-2019 all MSAs except Anderson show employment growth.
-The strongest MSAs for employment growth are expected to be the Indianapolis, Louisville, Lafayette, Bloomington, Elkhart-Goshen and Evansville MSAs.
-Each of these six MSAs has forecast growth above the state annual average of 2.12 percent.
+Only one MSA (Anderson) is expected to continue having negative employment growth (-0.96%).
+On average, the majority of the MSAs are expected to have weaker growth in the forecast period than during the 2012-2016 time period.
+The strongest MSAs for employment growth are expected to be the Indianapolis, Lafayette, Louisville, Bloomington, and Evansville MSAs.
+Each of these five MSAs has forecasted growth above the state annual average of 1.43 percent.

-Income growth was forecasted in all regions with the top five MSAs being Indianapolis, Columbus, Louisville, Bloomington and Evansville.
-In total, 6 of the 14 MSAs are expected to experience greater income growth than the state average of 4.71 percent.
+Income growth is forecasted in all regions with the top five MSAs being Indianapolis, Columbus, Evansville, Bloomington, and Lafayette.
+In total, 5 of the 14 MSAs are expected to experience greater income growth than the state average of 4.29 percent.